CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/Lab 15: App Masking -New- Optional.md

     ![](../Azure-Virtual-Desktop-v3/media/user.png)

-20. On the **Select User** dialogue box, follow the below instructions:
+20. On the **Select User** dialog box, follow the below instructions:

     - **User** : Paste the username  **<inject key="Avd User 01" /> (1)**
     - Click on **Ok (2)**